-nsteps (namelist run\nml, integer value)
+nsteps (namelist run_nml, integer value)

 Number of time steps.
-An alternative way for setting the simulation length is to specify the simulation start end end date, see Section 5.1.1.
+An alternative way for setting the simulation length is to specify the simulation start and end date, see Section 5.1.1.

-Output is controlled by the namelist group output\nml.
+Output is controlled by the namelist group output_nml.
 It is possible to define more than one output namelist and each output namelist has its own output file attached to it.
-For example, the run script that is used in Exercise C.4.1 contains three output namelists.
-The details of the model output specification are discussed in Section 7.1.
+The details of the model output specification are discussed in Section 7.